schickm/demo-roulette/README.md

 ## Setup

-Copy the `example-repositories.txt` file and rename it `repositories.txt`.
+Copy the `example-repositories.json` file and rename it `repositories.json`.
 Add your own repositories following the format of the example file.

 ## Usage